 Unless I am convinced by Scripture and plain reason – I do not accept the authority of the popes and councils, for they have contradicted each other – my conscience is captive to the Word of God.
 I cannot and will not recant anything for to go against conscience is neither right nor safe.
 God help me.
 Amen.

 In more recent history, freedom of conscience continues to carry a high price, as Geert Wilders, a controversial Dutch centre-right politician and populist, who is best known for his criticism of multiculturalism, immigration policy and especially for his opposition to Islam, can attest.
-He is on record in the Dutch Parliament in saying:
+He is on record in the Dutch Parliament as saying:

 Islam is the Trojan Horse in Europe.
 If we do not stop Islamification now, Eurabia and Netherabia will just be a matter of time.
 One century ago, there were approximately 50 Muslims in the Netherlands.
 Today, there are about 1 million Muslims in this country.
 Where will it end?
 We are heading for the end of European and Dutch civilization as we know it.
 Where is our Prime Minister in all this?
 In reply to my questions in the House he said, without batting an eyelid, that there is no question of our country being Islamified.
 Now, this reply constituted a historical error as soon as it was uttered.
 Very many Dutch citizens, Madam Speaker, experience the presence of Islam around them.
 And I can report that they have had enough of burkas, headscarves, the ritual slaughter of animals, so‑called honour revenge, blaring minarets, female circumcision, hymen restoration operations, abuse of homosexuals, Turkish and Arabic on the buses and trains as well as on town hall leaflets, halal meat at grocery shops and department stores, Sharia exams, the Finance Minister’s Sharia mortgages, and the enormous over representation of Muslims in the area of crime, including Moroccan street terrorists.